SnowBroScott/possibly-a-hero-canonical/decision-log.md

 Powers not unlocked through city building do not appear in runs.

-NOTE: This entry is superseded by "City Buildings — Mirrors Not Gates" (May 5, 2026).
+NOTE: This entry is superseded by "City Buildings — Mirrors Not Gates" (May 5, 2026) and the LOCKED amendment (May 6, 2026).
 Retained for historical record only.

 DATE: May 3, 2026